Arkansas Plant Disease Clinic

 This web page by North Carolina State University, Root and Butt Rot of Oaks, provides more information about root rots.
 This publication, Shoestring Root Rot - A Cause of Tree and Shrub Decline, from the University of Kentucky also provides more information about root rots.

-If you need assistance with a tree disease problem, please contact your county Extension agent for help.
-You may also contact one of our Extension foresters.
-They are:
+If you need assistance with a tree disease problem, please contact your county Extension agent for help or our Extension forester:

 2301 S. University Ave.